Sainte-Marguerite-Marie: Political representation

 Provincially it is part of the riding of Matane-Matapédia.
 In the 2022 Quebec general election the incumbent MNA Pascal Bérubé, of the Parti Québécois, was re-elected to represent the population of Sainte-Marguerite-Marie in the National Assembly of Quebec.

-Federally, Sainte-Marguerite-Marie is part of the federal riding of Avignon—La Mitis—Matane—Matapédia.
-In the 2021 Canadian federal election, the incumbent Kristina Michaud of the Bloc Québécois was re-elected to represent the population Sainte-Marguerite-Marie in the House of Commons of Canada.
+Federally, Sainte-Marguerite-Marie is part of the federal riding of Rimouski—La Matapédia.
+In the 2025 Canadian federal election, the incumbent Maxime Blanchette-Joncas of the Bloc Québécois was re-elected and began to represent the population Sainte-Marguerite-Marie in the House of Commons of Canada after the electoral district of Avignon—La Mitis—Matane—Matapédia was abolished.